pawalt/spire-cockroach/README.md

 Using SPIFFE/SPIRE, we can cut out all `cockroach cert` commands and operate the cluster using only the identities (SPIFFE x509 certificates) issued to us via SPIRE.
 This is a drastic decrease in operator overhead as all certificate minting and distribution is now automated.

+## SPIFFE Value Proposition

+The primary value proposition of SPIFFE generally is that it allows for a "universal identity" to be used across all auth systems.

+Starting at the database, a SPIFFE integration would help solve certificate minting and distribution problems for both nodes and clients.
+Adding support for nodes to connect to a SPIFFE workload API and authenticate based on SPIFFE IDs would obviate the need for nodes to generate certificates, create join tokens, etc, giving us auth boostrapping for free.
+Nodes would receive their [SVIDs](https://spiffe.io/docs/latest/spiffe-about/spiffe-concepts/#spiffe-verifiable-identity-document-svid) (SPIFFE x509 certificates) on startup, and they would immediately be able to authenticate with each other.

+This benefit applies to clients as well - any client with an SVID would be able to authenticate with the database with no manual `cockroach cert` steps.

+More widely, a SPIFFE integration would greatly simplify the integration of Cockroach for customers already using SPIFFE as the identity standard for their infrastructure.
+For these customers, setting up TLS auth becomes as simple as pointing Cockroach at their SPIFFE workload API.
+They can then immediately authenticate from any of their existing services to the database.

+Note that the primary drawback of SPIFFE is the infrastructure required for it.
+Using SPIFFE requires having a workload API (usually [SPIRE](https://spiffe.io/docs/latest/spire-about/)) spun up.
+This is extra overhead at the start, but in cases where many node/client certificates need to be managed, the overhead pays off with scale.

 ## Demo

 In this demo, we have 4 containers: